kylinanddragon/GITHUB_1701213097-PHBS_TQFML-Project/README.md

 #### 4. Possible extension
 Time permitted, may do comparison with other P2P platform data to show the robustness of the predicting model.

+The csv contains translated version of some variables used for the analysis of this question.

+Generally speaking, most methods show high explaining power and accuracy when we add most of the potential variables in but we haven't put L1 L2 PCA in consideration yet.